mavlink/qgc-user-guide/en/releases/daily_build_new_features.md

 #### ADS-B sensor vehicle display

-Vehicle reported by ADS-B sensor on vehicle are shown on map as smaller blue icons with altitude below the icon.
+Vehicle reported by ADS-B sensor on vehicle are shown on map as smaller blue icons with altitude and callsign below the icon.

    ![](../../images/fly/ADSBVehicle.jpg)